MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 The NewPassword parameter is used with the OldPassword parameter when a user changes their own password in Outlook on the web.
 By default, the NewPassword and OldPassword parameters are also available to members of the Help Desk and Organization Management role groups via the User Options role.
 However, administrators use the Password parameter to reset a user's password, because that parameter doesn't require the user's current password.

-This parameter uses the syntax (ConvertTo-SecureString -String '\<password\>' -AsPlainText -Force).
-Or, to be prompted to enter the password and store it as a variable, run the command $password = Read-Host "Enter password" -AsSecureString, and then use the value $password for this parameter.
+This parameter uses the syntax `(ConvertTo-SecureString -String '<password>' -AsPlainText -Force)`.
+Or, before you run this command, store the password as a variable (for example, `$password = Read-Host "Enter password" -AsSecureString`), and then use the variable name (`$password`) for this parameter.

 ```yaml
 Type: SecureString